Comparing Ethical Investments

 When investors are ready to make a decision, they will be linked to the fund provider to invest.
 When they do so, through this platform, Mindful Money will receive a contribution towards our costs of promoting responsible investment and research for the platform.
 Mindful Money is a programme of a registered charity - Sustainable Initiatives Aotearoa (CC51919).
 All funds will be used for our mission of improving social and environmental outcomes through education and actions by New Zealanders.

 Transparency in investment decisions is crucial and even more so in ethical investing.
-Mindful Money is committed to providing investors with reliable information make sound and ethical investment decisions.
+Mindful Money is committed to providing investors with reliable information to enable sound and ethical investment decisions.
 A more comprehensive version of this paper is available and there is further information on our methodology in the different sections of this platform.

 Use the Mindful Money website to find the fund that fits your values.